orstavik/JoiComponents/book/chapter11_iframe/1_Intro_EmbedHtml.md

 {% include footer.html %}
 ```

 Embedding HTML server-side is truly simple.
 Primitive.
-Conceptually simple addition of HTML files.
+A conceptually simple merge of HTML files.
+So, how do we do the same client-side?

+## Problem: Embed HTML client-side using `<iframe>`

+Client-side, there is *no* good solution for embedding of HTML fragments.
-But, embedding HTML fragments client-side is truly complex.
+Embedding HTML fragments client-side is truly complex.
 How is that?

-## Problem: Embed HTML client-side using `<iframe>`

-In HTML, there is *no* good solution for client side embedding of HTML fragments.
 The browsers provide two HTML tags for this purpose: `<iframe>` and `<frame>`(+`<frameset>`).

 `<frame>` is no good because it was deprecated nearly ten years ago.
 The browsers basically say
 they might remove support for it tomorrow, meaning you can't use it today.

-`<iframe>` is designed for and works well for the unsafe and restrictive usecases.
+`<iframe>` is designed for:
-`<iframe>` presupposes complete distrust between frames, while at the same time try to
-facilitate complete trust within each frame.
-To achieve this goal, `<iframe>` must create
-two completely different **"browsing contexts"** for all frames.
-In essence, this means:
+1. including complete web pages inside another, picture in picture style, and
+2. handle everything from 100% untrusted, third party HTML code to 100% trusted, same-origin HTML code.

+To achieve these two goals, the `<iframe>` creates a separate **"browsing contexts"**.
+In essence, this means the embedding vs. embedded HTML fragments exists as:

 1. Two separate DOM objects, one inside the other.
-   This organization of the DOM is in itself unproblematic.
+   This organization of DOM nodes is fairly unproblematic, but it can be perceived as
+   slightly heavy when inlining trusted, small HTML fragments.

 2. Two separate `baseURI` contexts.
    In the embedded HTML fragment, relative links such as `<img src="./img/link.jpg">` and
    `<a href="nextPage.html">` will all be "based" on the `<iframe>`'s source URL.
+   The `<iframe>` has its own `<base href="baseURI">`.
-   The term "browsing context" from the early 1990s best fit the `baseURI` / `<base href="baseUrl">`
+   The term "browsing context" from the early 1990s best fit the `baseURI` context.

-   context.
-   Having the opportunity of setting a different `baseURI` is most often a necessity when embedding
-   HTML fragments client-side, and this is only really possible using an `<iframe>`.
+   Being able to control the `baseURI` context for embedded HTML fragments is *absolutely crucial*.
+   First, any HTML fragment is written in *one* context, but can be used in *many* contexts.
+   This applies *not only* to large, third page sources, but even small small, trusted HTML fragments
+   can include links to source-relative images.
+   Second, a *single* HTML page can embed *many* HTML fragments from *many* different sources.
+   Thus, it is *not feasible* to have a unified `baseURI` context for both the embedding and embedded
+   HTML sources, and at the same time allow relative image and link URLs.
+   The *only* solutions are therefore:

+   1. *no* relative links, *only* absolute links in embedded HTML fragments, or
+   2. establish a separate `baseURI` context for embedded HTML fragments.

+   The second option is clearly the superior, and *only* `<iframe>` can do this in a browser.

 3. Two separate JS contexts.
-   To allow scripts to run in an `<iframe>`, the developer sets `sandbox="allow-same-origin"` or
+   To allow scripts to run in an `<iframe>`, the developer sets `sandbox="allow-script"` or
    no `sandbox` attribute.
 To allow the script inside the `<iframe>` to access its parent
    frame, then `sandbox="allow-same-origin"` or no `sandbox` attribute.
 By default, the parent
    frame is not allowed to access the script context of the `<iframe>` when its source is sent
    without an allow CORS header.
 However, when `<iframe>`s are loaded with content directly
    from JS using for example the `srcdoc` attribute, the parent frame is allowed to access the script
    context of its nested `<iframe>`.

-   Contrary to what one might fear, restricting and opening up for JS script interaction
+   Contrary to what one might expect, restricting and opening up for JS script interaction
-   when embedding HTML client-side in `<iframe>` is relatively simple and safe.
+   when embedding HTML client-side in `<iframe>` is better supported and less complicated than
+   controlling style or events.

 4. Two separate CSS contexts.
    The CSS context of the `<iframe>` is completely locked off from its parent frame, and vice versa.
    This means that you cannot *declare* CSS rules in the parent frame context that will apply to
    the embedded HTML fragment.
 Never.
 Instead, any static and dynamic style that is to be applied
-   to the embedded content must be transposed *imperatively* using JS functions.
+   to the embedded content must be transposed *imperatively* with JS.

-   Now, this only works when the parent frame has access to the `<iframe>`s JS context.
+   To transpose style therefore *only* works when the parent frame has script access to the `<iframe>`.
-   And, to do so practically require heavy polling in the parent frame and complex messaging between
+   Furthermore, transposing CSS style across frames manually require heavy polling and complex set up.
-   frames.
    Thus, contrary to what most client-side developers expect, the "absolute `<iframe>` CSS wall"
    is the first *major* headache.